ngbox/ng-observe/README.md

 #### toValue

-`toValue` converts an element in the collection to an observed value, i.e. an instance of the `Observed` class.
+`toValue` converts an element in the collection to a reactive observed value.
+Returns an instance of the `Observed` class.

 ```typescript
 import { OBSERVE, OBSERVE_PROVIDER, Observed, ObserveFn, toValue } from 'ng-observe';